For All Vehicle Claims

 b. place a LoS (lost or stolen) marker against the VRM (vehicle registration mark) on the PNC (police national computer)

-14. Miles away, unaware of the development, the IP, driving their regular route, passes an ANPR camera which, due to the PNC entry against the VRM, now alerts
+14. Miles away, unaware of the development, the IP, driving their regular route, passes an ANPR camera which had previously ignored their VRM but, due to the new PNC LoS entry against the VRM, now alerts

-15. The police, local to the IP, in a different county to that where the FRUAD occurred, respond to the ANPR alert and descend upon the IP who may be:
+15. The police covering the location of the ANPR camera, which may be within a 4th jurisdiction, respond to the ANPR alert and descend upon the vehicle and driver (IP) who may be:

 • Perplexed, distressed